Donell Nixon: Giants organization

 The Giants immediately added Nixon to the major league roster.
 He played in 59 games over the remainder of the season, batting .348.
 He spent the entire 1989 season with the Giants, the only season in which he did not play in the minor leagues.
 He made his only postseason appearances in 1989 as well, playing in two games of the 1989 World Series against the Oakland Athletics, recording one hit in five at bats.
 The following year, the Giants released Nixon at the end of spring training.

 Orioles organization

 Eight days after his release by the Giants, Nixon signed with the Baltimore Orioles.
 He spent most of the season with the Triple-A Rochester Red Wings, although he did appear in eight games for the Orioles in late June and early July.
 After the season, Nixon became a free agent.

 Indians organization

 Nixon spent the last three years of his playing career in the Cleveland Indians organization, but Nixon never returned to the major leagues.

-Personal
+Personal life

 Nixon is the younger brother of Otis Nixon, who is also a former MLB outfielder.